Michaudsr/Node-Express/README.md

 ### Post Favorites route

 I created a router.post to post the favorited pokemon to my favorites page, i also did this using a asnyc function.
-In the try statement i used the database with the object pokemon and the findOrCreate function and within there i defined where i would find the name of the object using req.body.name.
+In the try statement i used the database with the key pokemon and the findOrCreate function and within there i defined where i would find the name of the object using req.body.name.
 I would then redirect it to the favorites page or the /pokemon page.
 I also used a catch to catch and errors on this as well.
 ```
 router.post('/', async (req, res) => {